MovementWorks Dance and Fitness

 Dress Code: Fitted top and jazz/yoga pants, leggings, or athletic pants.
 Fitted shorts may be worn with tights underneath.
 Hair should be neatly secured out of the dancer's face.
 Sweat pants and jeans will not be permitted.

 Registration and Tuition Payments

-- You will receive a confirmation when your registration and payment are received.
+You will receive an email/text confirmation when your registration and payment are received.

 It is recommended that registrations are turned in as soon as possible as class spaces are limited to fit proper ODJFS adult to child ratios and fill quickly.
 Should a registration form be turned in for a class that is already full you will be contacted immediately with additional options.

 We value you and your children as students and friends of the studio.
 Thank you so much for your support of MovementWorks!
 We look forward to seeing you and your dancers very soon.